-The mailbox_evmDM6437_custom.tci file contains configuration settings for the legacy MBX module.
-The DSP/BIOS 5 MBX module corresponds to the DSP/BIOS 6 Mailbox module, and creating a static Mailbox in DSP/BIOS 6 is similar to creating a static MBX in DSP/BIOS 5.
+The code from the mailbox_evmDM6437_custom.tci file contains configuration settings for the legacy MBX module.
+The DSP/BIOS 5 MBX module corresponds to the SYS/BIOS 6 Mailbox module, and creating a static Mailbox in SYS/BIOS 6 is similar to creating a static MBX in DSP/BIOS 5.

-In the next steps, you will convert this configuration code to DSP/BIOS 6 and remove unneeded legacy code.
+In the next steps, you will convert this configuration code to SYS/BIOS 6 and remove unneeded legacy code.